2022 Pittsburgh Maulers season: Week 8: at New Jersey Generals

 The Maulers played their first rematch of the season as they faced division rival New Jersey in their eighth game.

-The Generals and Maulers each scored on their opening drives to make the score 7-7 at the end of the first quarter.
+The Generals and Maulers each scored on their opening drives to make the score 7–7 at the end of the first quarter.

-New Jersey scored 16 unanswered points in the second quarter on two touchdowns and a field goal to make it 23-7 at half.
+New Jersey scored 16 unanswered points in the second quarter on two touchdowns and a field goal to make it 23–7 at half.

-The lone scoring of the third quarter came when the Maulers kicked a field goal to make the score 23-10 to begin the fourth quarter.
+The lone scoring of the third quarter came when the Maulers kicked a field goal to make the score 23–10 to begin the fourth quarter.

-The teams traded touchdowns in the fourth quarter, making the final score 29-18.
+The teams traded touchdowns in the fourth quarter, making the final score 29–18.

 With the loss, the Maulers were officially eliminated from playoff contention.

 Week 9: vs. Philadelphia Stars

 In their next-to-last game of the season, the Maulers had a rematch with the Stars.

 In the opening quarter, the teams traded field goals.

 In the second quarter, the lone points were scored when Ramiz Ahmed threw a touchdown on a Maulers fake field goal to give his team the lead.

 In the third quarter, the Stars scored on a short rushing TD to tie the game.

 In the fourth quarter, the Maulers again took the lead on a passing TD, this time from Vad Lee to Tre Walker.
 However Ahmed missed the ensuing extra point to keep the lead at 6.

-The final, and ultimately decisive points of the game were scored by the Stars on a 51-yard run to secure a 17-16 win.
+The final, and ultimately decisive points of the game were scored by the Stars on a 51-yard run to secure a 17–16 win.

 Week 10: vs. Michigan Panthers

 In their final game of the season, the Maulers had a rematch against the Michigan Panthers.

-The Panthers jumped out to a 21-0 lead midway through the second quarter.
-The Maulers finally scored a field goal to make it 21-3 at half.
+The Panthers jumped out to a 21–0 lead midway through the second quarter.
+The Maulers finally scored a field goal to make it 21–3 at half.
 The lone scoring of the third quarter was a Panthers field goal to make the score 24-3 going into the fourth.

 In the fourth quarter, the teams combined for 27 points, with the Maulers scoring three passing TDs and the Panthers scoring one passing TD and one field goal.
-Ultimately, the Panthers held onto their early lead to prevail by the score of 33-21, securing the first pick in the 2023 USFL draft and dropping the Maulers to last place in the final league standings.
+Ultimately, the Panthers held onto their early lead to prevail by the score of 33–21, securing the first pick in the 2023 USFL draft and dropping the Maulers to last place in the final league standings.

 Standings

 Postseason

-Despite having the worst record in the 2022 USFL season, with 1-9, they have earned the 2nd pick in every round of the 2023 USFL Draft after losing to 2-8 Michigan Panthers in week 10.
-The Maulers only win of the 2022 USFL season was a week 5 upset against the Houston Gamblers, winning 21-20.
+Despite having the worst record in the 2022 USFL season, with 1–9, they have earned the 2nd pick in every round of the 2023 USFL draft after losing to the 2–8 Michigan Panthers in week 10.
+The Maulers only win of the 2022 USFL season was a week 5 upset against the Houston Gamblers, winning 21–20.